-All riders and drivers are required to wear face coverings while onboard the bus.
-Face coverings must cover the nose and mouth at all times.
+Ask the mask mandate has been removed, face coverings are no longer required.
+All riders and drivers are welcome to wear face coverings if they prefer.
 If you do not feel well do not ride the bus.
 Other operating policies and route schedules may change without notice.

 WHEELCHAIR LIFTS are provided on all the MOOver buses.
 Our professionally-trained drivers are pleased to assist wheelchair riders on and off the bus.
 TTY services are available to hearing and speech challenged riders by calling Vermont Relay at 711 or (800) 253-0196.